-In many countries, energy production is a leading source of air pollution.
+In many countries, power generation is a leading source of air pollution.
 Coal-burning power plants are a major contributor, while diesel generators are a growing concern in off-grid areas.
 Industrial processes and solvent use, in the chemical and mining industries, also pollute the air.

 Policies and programmes aimed at increasing energy efficiency and production from renewable sources have a direct impact on a country’s air quality.
 At the moment, 82 countries out of 193 have incentives that promote investment in renewable energy production, cleaner production, energy efficiency and pollution control.

 The global transport sector accounts for almost one-quarter of energy-related carbon dioxide emissions and this proportion is rising.
-Transport emissions have been linked to nearly 400,000 premature deaths.
+Air pollution emissions from transport have been linked to nearly 400,000 premature deaths.
 Almost half of all deaths by air pollution from transport are caused by diesel emissions, while those living closest to major traffic arteries are up to 12 percent more likely to be diagnosed with dementia.

 Reducing vehicle emissions is an important intervention to improve air quality, especially in urban areas.
 Policies and standards that require the use of cleaner fuels and advanced vehicle emissions standards can reduce vehicle emissions by 90 percent or more.

-There are two major sources of air pollution from agriculture: livestock, which produces methane and ammonia, and the burning of agricultural waste.
-Methane emissions contribute to ground-level ozone, which causes asthma and other respiratory illnesses.
+The major sources of air pollution from agriculture include livestock, which produces methane and ammonia, rice paddies, which produce methane, and the burning of agricultural waste.
+Methane emissions contribute to the formation of ground-level ozone, which causes asthma and other respiratory illnesses.
 Methane is also a more potent global warming gas than carbon dioxide – its impact is 34 times greater over a 100-year period.
 Around 24 percent of all greenhouse gases emitted worldwide come agriculture, forestry and other land-use.

-There are many ways to reduce air pollution from this source.
+There are many ways to reduce air pollution from agriculture.
 People can move to a plant-based diet and/or reduce food waste, while farmers can reduce methane from livestock by optimizing feed digestibility and improving grazing and grassland management.

-Open waste burning and organic waste in landfills release harmful dioxins, furans, methane, and black carbon into the atmosphere.
+Open waste burning and organic waste in landfills release harmful dioxins, furans, methane, and fine particulate matter like black carbon into the atmosphere.
 Globally, an estimated 40 percent of waste is openly burned.
 The problem is most severe in urbanizing regions and developing countries.
 Open burning of agricultural and municipal waste is practiced in 166 out of 193 countries.

 Improving the collection, separation, and disposal of solid waste reduces the amount of waste that is burned or landfilled.
 Separating organic waste and turning it into compost or bioenergy improves soil fertility and provides an alternative energy source.
 Reducing the estimated one-third of all food that is lost or wasted can also improve air quality.